crukci-bioinformatics/ampliconseq/README.md

 ### <a name="nextflow_log_files_and_work_directories">Nextflow log files and work directories</a>

 Nextflow logs information to a hidden file named `.nextflow.log` in the launch directory in which ampliconseq is run.
-This can contain useful information that can help with debugging problems with running the pipeline.
+This contains logging information that can help with debugging problems with a pipeline run.
 It will, for example, show which task(s) failed and the directory in which that task was run.
-An alternative log file name can be specified using the `-log` command line argument (run `nextflow help` for more details on Nextflow command line options).
+An alternative log file name can be specified using the `-log` command line argument.
+Run `nextflow help` for more details on Nextflow command line options.

 Nextflow runs each task within its own directory.
-These directories are created under a directory named `work`.
-Each task run directory contains hidden files with names such as `.command.sh` and `.command.out`, which can be helpful in debugging Nextflow pipelines.
+These directories are created under a work directory, by default a subdirectory of the launch directory named `work` but which is configurable with the `-work-dir` command line option.
+Each task directory contains hidden files with names such as `.command.sh` and `.command.out`, inspection of which can be helpful when debugging pipeline runs.

-The work directories contain intermediate files produced when running ampliconseq.
+Intermediate files created during a pipeline execution are written to the work directories.
 The final outputs are written either to the launch directory or the directory specified using the `--outputDir` command line option or the `outputDir` parameter.
-The `work` directory can be deleted on successful completion of the ampliconseq pipeline unless other Nextflow pipelines are also being run from the launch directory.
+The `work` directory (and all its subdirectories) can be deleted on successful completion of the pipeline unless other Nextflow pipeline runs are also making use of the same top-level work directory.